Philippines

 C.U.R.E.
 Foundation, Inc.

-CURE runs community outreach and residential aftercare programs in Cebu to provide and promote access to health, nutrition and education to child victims of trafficking and sexual abuse.
+The CURE Foundation implements community outreach and residential aftercare programmes in Cebu to support child victims of trafficking and sexual abuse.
+It works to improve access to essential services, including healthcare, nutrition, and education.

 Email